fission/docs.fission.io/docs/content/en/docs/concepts/_index.md

 | Perl                                 | `fission/perl-env`        |
 | PHP 7                                | `fission/php-env`         |

-To create custom environments you can extend one of the environments in the list or create your own environment from scratch.

 ## Triggers

-Functions are invoked on the occurence of an event; a _Trigger_ is what configures Fission to use that event to invoke a function.
+Functions are invoked on the occurrence of an event; a **Trigger** is what configures Fission to use that event to invoke a function.
 In other words, a trigger is a binding of events to function invocations.

-For example, an HTTP Trigger may bind GET requests on a certain path to the invocation of a certain function.
+For example, an **HTTP Trigger** may bind GET requests on a certain path to the invocation of a certain function.

+There are several types of triggers:

+* **HTTP Triggers** invoke functions when receiving HTTP requests.
-There are several types of triggers besides HTTP Triggers: Timer Trigger invoke functions based on time; Message queue triggers for Kafka, NATS, and Azure queues; Kubernetes Watch triggers to invoke functions when something in your cluster changes.
+* **Timer Triggers** invoke functions based on time.
+* **Message Queue Triggers** for Kafka, NATS, and Azure queues.
+* **Kubernetes Watch Triggers** to invoke functions when something in your cluster changes.

+When a trigger receives requests/events, it invokes the target function defined in trigger object by sending a HTTP request through router to a function.

 ## Other Concepts